 See our Alumni page for news about first book publications and other accomplishments by our graduates.

 On campus, students gather for social events downtown or at student/faculty homes and the end-of-the-year MFA Graduation Party.
-Students also sponsor the Red Earth Reading series, a coffee house event featuring both MFA and senior-level undergraduate writers.
+Our students sponsor the Monday Munch, a monthly reading series featuring MFA students, and the Red Earth Reading series, a coffee house event featuring both MFA and senior-level undergraduate writers.
 Students also meet and work with many visiting writers.

-Creative Writing students at Georgia College have won national AWP Intro Awards and, in 2005, MFA candidate Miller Oberman (2006) was awarded a $15,000 Ruth Lilly Poetry Fellowship from The Poetry Foundation, publisher of Poetry Magazine.
+Creative Writing students at Georgia College have won national AWP Intro Journals Project Awards and, in 2005, MFA candidate Miller Oberman (2006) was awarded a $15,000 Ruth Lilly Poetry Fellowship from The Poetry Foundation.
 Recently, Rachael Peckham (2004) was hired as an Assistant Professor of English and Creative Writing at Marshall University.
-She has published her creative nonfiction and poetry in many national journals since she graduated.
 Ashley Eisenger (2009) was awarded a full assistantship to work on her PhD (in fiction) at the University of Houston, starting fall 2009.

 Other students have also pursued doctoral work, including Michael Fischer (Western Michigan University), Scott Sands (Southern Illinois University), Sara Hughes (Georgia State University) and Bellee Jones (University of Alabama).
 Several of our recent graduates have gone on to full-time teaching positions at Tusculum College, UNC-Chapel Hill, NC State, Western Carolina University, Indiana Wesleyan University, West Virginia University, St. John’s University, Penn State-the Behrend Campus, and Gardner-Webb University.